Sifathasan578/SQL/README.md

 # SQL

-Here, I will upload everything related to SQL that I will learn.
+Here, I will upload everything related to SQL that I will learn coming forth.